iXORTech/Typstify/README.md

 - code optimization is needed

 and all contribution related to solving these problems are very welcomed!

-## Sponsors

-As there's no plan to put any feature behind a paywall or make this a paid app, we heavily rely on sponsors for covering the fee for purchasing the Apple Developer License, which is required to get the app in the App Store.
-A huge thanks to sponsors below for supporting this application:

-- *become the first sponsor!*

-If you're interested, please consider sponsoring the project via [GitHub Sponsors](https://github.com/sponsors/Cubik65536) or [Buy me a Coffee](https://buymeacoffee.com/cubik65536).
-All sponsor records (i.e. who’s sponsoring) will be public unless you choose to make it private, and you can leave a message indicating that the donation is for Typstify project so you could be in this sponsors list.

 ## Credits & Acknowledgments